The UK insurance AI regulatory landscape

 FCA General Insurance Pricing Practices

-The FCA's pricing practices rules β in force since January 2022 β were a direct regulatory response to the loyalty penalty problem in insurance, where algorithmic pricing systematically charged existing customers more than equivalent new customers for the same risk.
+The FCA's pricing practices rules (PS21/5), in force since January 2022, were a direct regulatory response to the loyalty penalty problem in insurance, where algorithmic pricing systematically charged existing customers more than equivalent new customers for the same risk.
 The rules require that renewal prices are no higher than the equivalent new customer price for the same product and risk profile.

 PRA model risk management

-For actuarial models with AI components, the Institute and Faculty of Actuaries (IFoA) has published guidance on the responsibilities of the Chief Actuary and responsible actuary in relation to AI-assisted pricing and reserving models.
-The responsible actuary cannot delegate accountability for model outputs to the AI β they must understand the model's methodology and limitations well enough to take professional responsibility for its outputs.
+For actuarial models with AI components, the Chief Actuary or Actuarial Function Holder is personally accountable under the Actuaries' Code and PRA rules for the outputs of AI-assisted pricing and reserving models.
+That accountability cannot be delegated to the AI, they must understand the model's methodology and limitations well enough to take professional responsibility for its outputs.

 ICO and UK GDPR